• Europes biggest bike selection

 Photo by Chris Kendall / Unsplash

-The sun can be dangerous not only for your skin, but also for your eyes.
-To protect them, but also for the very practical reason of having a better view in glaringly bright light, you must not forget your sunglasses.
-Remember that the lenses should have a UV protection of 400, so that they actually work.
+The sun can be dangerous not only for your skin but also for your eyes.
+To protect them and also for the convenient reason of having a better view in glaringly bright light, you must not forget your sunglasses.
+Remember that the lenses should have a UV protection of 400 so that they actually work.
 Last but not least, make sure your sunglasses fit snugly and tightly.
-Nothing is more annoying than having to constantly push the temple of the glasses back up your nose when riding at full speed.

-5. Insect protection & tick check.
-Remain untouched.
+5. Insect protection and tick check

-Insects, especially the little mosquito beasts, love moisture and heat, and your sweat is basically a formal invite for them.
-So covering yourself in a cloud of anti-mosquito spray (please don't inhale that though) after applying sunscreen should protect you from the bloodsuckers' flirts.
-In some areas you should also arm yourself against ticks.
-In that case you should also check your entire body thoroughly after the trip to make sure that nothing has bitten you.
-Ticks love soft and thin skin, so take an extra close look at your chest, stomach, back of the knees and loin area.
+In some areas, you should also arm yourself against ticks.
+In that case, you should also check your entire body thoroughly after the trip to ensure that nothing has bitten you.
+Ticks love soft and thin skin, so look extra closely at your chest, stomach, back of the knees and loin area.

-6. Mesh clothing.
-Stay cool in the wind.
+6. Stay cool

 Photo by Munbaik Cycling Clothing / Unsplash

-7. Plan your route accordingly.
-Shade and water are your friends.
+7. Plan your route accordingly

-If you then even take a break at a lake, stream or river, you deserve a medal in summer route planning.
-Here you can recharge your batteries and cool off in peace (but don't jump directly into the cold water, that will crash your circulation).
-Speaking of proper breaks: You should definitely take more of those than usual.
+If you then even take a break at a lake, stream, or river, you deserve a medal in summer route planning.
+Here, you can recharge your batteries and cool off in peace (but don't jump directly into the cold water; that will crash your circulation).
+Speaking of proper breaks, you should definitely take more of those than usual.
 Your body needs that extra breather.

-8. The early bird does not catch a heat stroke.
+8. The early bird does not catch a heat stroke

-9. Heat training.
+9. Heat training

 Before you venture out on your first longer heat tour, you should have already gained experience with many short tours in high temperatures.
 Take it slow and prepare your body for the special challenge!